tidepool-org/data-model/device-data/types/basal/suspend.md

 The only differences for `suspend` basals are that:
 - The `deliveryType` of the embedded `suppressed` basal may be either `temp` or `scheduled`.
 - The embedded `suppressed` basal may *itself* have an embedded `suppressed` basal event.
 This can happen in particular with insulin pumps integrated with continuous glucose monitors such that the following may happen: (a) the PWD blood glucose is falling, and he or she (or a caregiver) programs a `temp` basal (which embeds a `suppressed` scheduled basal) in an attempt to prevent hypoglycemia but (b) the PWD's blood glucose continues to fall, and the automatic low glucose suspend feature of the insulin pump suspends insulin delivery, creating a `suspend` basal that embeds the `temp` basal as *its* `suppressed`.

+Also see [the full explanation of `suppressed`](./suppressed.md) (including the tracking of `suppressed` for `temp` and `suspend` basals that cross one or more basal schedule boundaries) for further information, explanations, and examples.

 <!-- end editable commentary on suppressed -->